dgdecorso/m431_ap24a_website-game/INFORMING.md

 <li>"Godot ist eine freie Spiel-Engine.
 Sie besteht aus einem grafischen Editor, in dem Spielelemente in einer Baumstruktur organisiert und auf einer 2D- oder 3D-Leinwand angeordnet werden." - Wikipedia</li>

 #### GitHub
-<p> We used GitHub, so our Teacher can take a look at our project.
+<p>>We used GitHub, so our Teacher can take a look at our project.
 We also used it to save our Progress. </p>
+<li>GitHub ist ein Onlinedienst zur Softwareentwicklung und Versionsverwaltung für Softwareprojekte auf Git-Basis.</li>
 #### Google-/drive/docs
 <p> We had to use Google to do some research about our code, and we had to use Google Drive/Docs because we needed to fill out some documents our Teacher gave us. </p>